Noah Fant Player Prop Bets for NFL Week 18 | Denver vs. Kansas City 1/8/2022

 - In five matchups versus the Chiefs, Fant has not had a touchdown catch.

-- This week Fant will face the NFL's 26th-ranked pass defense (269.0 yards allowed per game).
+- The Chiefs have the NFL's 26th-ranked pass defense this season, yielding 269.0 yards per game through the air.

-- With 27 passing TDs conceded this season, the Chiefs defense is ranked 21st in the league.
+- The Chiefs have conceded 27 passing TDs this year (1.7 per game), ranking them 21st among NFL defenses.

 Recent Performances

-- In last week's game against the Chargers, Fant was targeted seven times and recorded six catches for 92 yards (15.3 yards per reception) and scored one touchdown.
+- In last week's game against the Chargers, Fant was targeted seven times and racked up six catches for 92 yards (15.3 yards per catch) and scored one touchdown.

-- In his last three games, Fant has 14 receptions (17 targets) for 179 yards and one touchdown, averaging 59.7 yards per game.
+- Fant has hauled in 14 passes (17 targets) for 179 yards (59.7 per game) and has one touchdown during his last three games.

 Fant's Denver Teammates